Abey627/weather-data-platform/docs/backend/README.md

 - ReDoc: `http://localhost:8000/redoc/`

 When the server is running, access these URLs to view and interact with the API documentation.

+## Testing

+The backend has a comprehensive test suite with 98% code coverage.
+For detailed information about testing, see [Testing Documentation](testing.md).

 ````